kaizen-ai/kaizenflow/documentation/technical/backtesting_design.md

     predictor `x_j`, but rather predict the return (ending) at that point
   - In real-time mode, we shift our predictors into future time points for which we are carrying out prediction

+- This approach always delays quantities in time, and never "anticipates" quantities (i.e., move quantities from future to past)
+- Besides this semantic details, the approaches are equivalent when the time grid is uniform

 ## Training models

-- We will focus on the problem formulation where response columns are shifted.
+- We will focus on the problem formulation where response columns are shifted
-  For purposes of comparison, we will also sometimes consider the alternative (equivalent) alignment that instead uses lagged predictors.
+- For purposes of comparison, we will also sometimes consider the alternative (equivalent) alignment that instead uses lagged predictors.

 ### The world of `sklearn`